huajosh/Spikey-Low-sayings/MsLow.md

 - year 1 don't sleep so late ah, later year 2...
 - year 3, 2 math, 3 science and if u want u can take 2 humanities
 - later next time u get married then how ah?
-- you see how clarissa become what ah?
-1 digit?
-Ah yes yes she from 1 digit mark become top 25% top 10% thats why I say ANYTHING IS POSSIBLE!!!
 - ah i think (person) likes this subject, hor?
 - I can see whether you have Math talent
 - u have to change now u cannot last minute do work u have to practise, if u do last minute work it is impossible to do well